Pre-K\"ahler structures and finite-nondegeneracy: Abstract

 Motivated by the geometry of Levi degenerate CR hypersurfaces, we define a \emph{pre-K\"ahler structure} on a complex manifold as a pre-symplectic structure compatible with the almost complex structure, i.e. a closed (1,1)-form.
 Extending \emph{Freeman filtration} to the pre-K\"ahler setting, we define holomorphic degeneration and finite-nondegeneracy and show that the symmetry algebra of a real analytic pre-K\"ahler structure is finite-dimensional if and only if it is finitely nondegenerate.
 Concurrently, we extend the classical correspondence between K\"ahler and Sasakian structures to the pre-K\"ahler setting, i.e. a one-to-one (local) correspondence between $k$-nondegenerate CR hypersurfaces equipped with a transverse infinitesimal symmetry and $k$-nondegenerate pre-K\"ahler structures.
 We additionally formalize a second relationship between the categories, constructing a natural $k$-nondegenerate pre-K\"ahler structure defined on a line bundle over such CR structures via pre-symplectification.

 Focusing on the lowest dimensional case, we solve the equivalence problem of non-K\"ahler pre-K\"ahler complex surfaces that are 2-nondegenerate by associating a Cartan geometry to them and explicitly express their local invariants in terms of the fifth jet of a potential function.
 We describe the vanishing of their basic invariants in terms of a double fibration, which gives a pre-K\"ahler characterization of the twistor bundle of symplectic connections on surfaces.

-Lastly, our study of pre-K\"ahler complex surfaces that are symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds leads to a characterization of certain \emph{critical} symplectic connections on surfaces and shows locally homogeneous 2-nondegenerate pre-K\"ahler complex surfaces are flat.
+Lastly, we study the pre-K\"ahler complex surfaces arising as symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds, which leads to a characterization of certain \emph{critical} symplectic connections on surfaces.
+We derive two fundamental results for such pre-K\"{a}hler manifolds: Their moduli space of geometrically distinct structures contain $2$-dimensional open dense subsets, and they all have nontrivial infinitesimal symmetries.
+Finally, we show that all locally homogeneous pre-K\"{a}hler complex surfaces are locally flat.

 \subjclass{Primary: 32V05, 32Q15, 32L25; Secondary: 53D05, 53D10, 53C10, 53C12} \keywords{CR geometry, K\"ahler structures, pre-symplectic structures, $k$-nondegeneracy, symmetry reduction, symplectic connections}